 he City of Kingston, bounded on the north and south by major tributaries to the Hudson River, was a logical location for the only city in Ulster County to develop.
-Two of the three major waterways in the county-the Esopus and Rondout Creeks-collect their watershed rainwater and transport it downstream to the east side of the city in the Hudson River.
-The Esopus Creek, traveling through the mountains from the Ashokan Reservoir, today is the primary source of drinking water for New York City.
+Two of the three major waterways in the county-The Esopus and Rondout Creeks-collect their watershed rainwater and deposit it downstream on the east side of the city in the Hudson River.
+The Esopus Creek, traveling down the mountain from the Ashokan Reservoir, today is the primary source of drinking water for New York City.
 These waters, once important decades ago for travel and the transport of merchandise, continue to be important today as a source of drinking water and recreation.
-(The residents of Kingston now get their drinking water from Cooper Lake, miles upstream in Woodstock.)
-Along with water, the Catskill Mountains to the west provide recreation, tourism, untamed open space and many other natural resources which are important to the area's economy and quality of life.
+The residents of Kingston now get their drinking water from Cooper Lake, miles upstream in Woodstock.
+The Catskill Mountains to the west also provide recreation, tourism, untamed open space and many other natural resources which are important to the area's economy and quality of life.

 With these many essential and valued resources, it is prudent to protect certain lands and features as protected open space.
-Protected open space is any public or private land permanently protected from development, such as forest preserves, dedicated parkland, parkways, and nature preserves.
-In developed areas such as cities, protected open spaces can include parks, cemeteries vegetated buffer strips, historic sites, and even setbacks on private property.
+Protected open space is any public or private land permanently protected from development, such as forest preserves, dedicated parkland, parkways, nature preserves, and cemeteries.
+In developed areas such as cities, protected open spaces can include parks, vegetated buffer strips, historic sites, and even setbacks on private property.

 The distribution of protected open space varies widely across the county.
 Although as much as 30% of Ulster County is made up of protected open space, a majority of this land is located in the western regions concentrated around the Catskill Mountains.
 The eastern region of the county has significantly less protection, despite a prevalence of wetlands and consolidated aquifers.
-As the only city in the county, and a hub of activity along the north-south I-87 corridor, the City of Kingston faces much different development pressures and threats than the more
+As the only city in the county, and a hub of activity along the north-south I-90 corridor, the City of Kingston faces much different development pressures and threats than the more rural and agricultural lands which surround it.